mishra-048/Ankur_AI_MAD_NUM-game/README.md

 </ul>
 <br />
 We are assigining the answer in any of the 4 button , and rest button are left for the random answer.
+<br />If the user hits the correct button then the score increases.
 <br />
 The code is completed .